If you want to do something extra special for the women you love, help them to join the Buddy Check 4 program.

 Breast Health Tips and Education:

-The Lovelace Women's Hospital Breast Care Center is accredited by the National Accreditation Program for Breast Centers for providing the highest level of quality care to its patients.
-Our team of breast health professionals will help you assess your risk of developing breast cancer, guide you through mammograms and clinical exams and teach you the proper method of breast self-examination.
+The Breast Care Center at Lovelace Women’s Hospital offers comprehensive care – from early detection to treatment and aftercare – in one convenient location.
+Our team of breast health professionals will help you assess your risk of developing breast cancer, guide you through mammograms and clinical exams, and teach you the proper method of breast self-examination.
 We also offer counseling, education and support programs.
-For more information or to schedule a clinical breast exam or mammogram, call 505.727.6700 or visit lovelace.com.
+For more information or to schedule a clinical breast exam or mammogram, call 505.727.6900 or visit lovelace.com.